 1. Remove the angled abutment from the abutment packaging in a sterile field.
 Hand tighten the abutment with the HHDA Abutment Hand Driver to confirm the attachment to the cone of the abutment.
 2. Thread dentalfloss through nose hole in the HHDA top.
 Utilizing the abutment Driver, deliver the abutment to the mouth.
 Aligning the angled abutment in the appropriate orientation for desired angulation correction.
 3. Use 1.27mm [0.50"] Hex Driver HHDA to hand tighten (max.
 30 Ncm) the abutment retaining screw.
-A contra-angle hand piece with a 1.27mm MMA driver can also be used for initial delivery.
+A contra-angle hand piece with a 1.27mm0 MMA driver can also be used for initial delivery.
 The long MMA driver (MMA-28) must be used if the abutment delivery tool is attached to the abutment.
-1. Verify with periapical radiograph that the abutment is seated completely into the implant and has engaged the internal hexagon.
-5. Tighten the abutment driver for ratchet RDA-L, removed from the abutment can be used RDA-M. 6.
+The standard MMA driver (MMA-22) can be used if the abutment delivery tool is removed from the abutment.
+4. Verify with periapical radiograph that the abutment is seated completely into the implant and has engaged the internal hexagon.
+5. Tighten the abutment retaining screw to 30 Ncm with a calibrated torque wrench.
+The Torque Wrench TRU/RWH can be used with the abutment driver for ratchet RDA-L, removed from the abutment can be used RDA-M. 6.
 If the abutments will not be immedately restored with a provisional or final restoration, it is recommended to place the abutment titanium Healing Cap.
 (HC-xx) to prevent irritation of the soft tissue and to prevent the ingress of material the screw access of the abutment cone.